 If you give this recipe a try, let us know!
 Leave a comment, rate it, and take a picture and tag it #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!

-- Halve 1 small, ripe, seedless watermelon and scoop out rounded Tablespoon amounts (or cube with a knife) and arrange on a parchment-lined baking sheet.
-Freeze until firm - about 3-4 hours.
+- Halve a ripe seedless watermelon and scoop out rounded Tablespoon amounts (or cube with a knife).
+Arrange on a parchment-lined baking sheet.
+Freeze until firm – about 3-4 hours.

 - In the meantime, halve another small seedless watermelon and add the fruit (leaving the rind behind) to a blender.
 Blend on high, adding a touch of water if needed (I didn’t), until completely smooth and pureed.